luseleafpaper/dwa15-p5/README.md

 Demonstrates all 4 CRUD interactions (user signup/login does not count towards this).

 ## Server-side error validation for updating and creating Lessons

-## Creating a new Laravel application
-Since I develop on a linux machine, creating a new Laravel project used a blend of the instructions for mac and digitalocean setup.